DirtyDabe23/public_Configs_Misc/Win11Instructions.md

 return [pscustomobject]$outObject | Format-List
 }
 ```

-- Then enter the command:
+- Then enter the command

 ```
 Get-Windows11HardwareReadiness
 ```

+### Post Execution
 - Review the output, do some googling, and follow the steps required to get compatible.
+- **You may need to enable TPM via your BIOS and enable SecureBoot.
+You will need to consult your motherboard documentation**
 - When returns as Capable or with a code '0'
 - Enter the following in PowerShell 7
 ```